telus/tds-core/.github/ISSUE_TEMPLATE/defect_template.md

 ## Meta

 <!--
-  Please note, priority of issues are determined
+  Please note, priority of issues are determined by the severity of the defect and how wide their impact is -->
--->

 - TDS component version: <!-- Example: @tds/core-expand-collapse@1.1.0 -->